 If you’re reading this article, chances are you’ve decided that managed IT services might be a good fit for your company, but you want to know how much it’s going to cost before you’re inundated by options and different answers.

-The other caveat is that this pricing tends to be most appropriate for clients in Midwest cities such as Milwaukee, Madison, suburban Chicago, and Midwest cities, as pricing on either the east or west coast, as well as more dense urban areas like downtown Chicago, tend to be higher due to a range of factors.
+One other caveat is that this pricing tends to be most appropriate for clients in Midwest cities such as Milwaukee, Madison, suburban Chicago, and other similar areas.
+We’ve found that pricing on either the east or west coast, as well as more dense urban areas like downtown Chicago, tend to be higher due to a range of factors.

-The short answer is a range between $90 to $140 per user per month for flat-rate managed services with all-inclusive hardware, software, and support.
+The short answer is a range between $125 to $200 per user per month for flat-rate managed services with all-inclusive hardware, software, and support.
+Of course there are always exceptions and ala carte options, but this gives you a good range for flat-rate coverage.

 While it may seem that supporting an end-user at one company might be the same as another, think for a moment of how unique your company is in how you operate, the products you produce, the clients you serve, your office locations, how your sales team works, what line of business application you use … and you’ll start to get an idea of why technology complexity influences the price.